wendahere/JAWS/Jayvien.md

 > and access the ESP via your favorite web browser at 192.168.4.1.
 > Listening on: ('0.0.0.0', 80)

--> When connected to the WifiManager, open your google chrome and paste 192.168.4.1.

 **In case, there is a socket left open, Reset the ESP32 with machine.reset().
 This will “forget” the open socket**

+-> When connected to the WifiManager, open your google chrome and paste 192.168.4.1.
+Next, choose a local network then enter the password to get access to the Wifi. **Getting a note stating: ESP Successfully connected to Wifi network**

+-> Lastly, Reopen your browser and type the IP Address and you will get full access for ESP32 GPIO.